benkoger/detection-projects/README.md

 ## Model Training

+For model training use the notebook in example_notebooks called [train_model.ipynb](https://github.com/benkoger/detection-projects/blob/main/example_notebooks/train_model.ipynb).

 ## Setup
-Since sometimes its nice to save model weights seperately from annotations, the training notebook use a path called MODEL_PATH that is defined in your .env file.
+The training notebook relies on an environmental varaible MODEL_PATH that is defined in your .env file and defined where model weights and config files will be saved.